-->

 Learn how to grow guava tree from cuttings from a branch quite easily.
 Growing an guava tree from cutting will produce the tree with identical properties to the parent tree, as I have done in Sydney, Australia.
 The method is good to propagate all types of guava cuttings including strawberry guava, cherry guava, pineapple guava, white guava and Hawaiian guava cuttings; and using only a natural rooting hormone like aloe vera gel.

-You can grow guava tree from seeds also, for that you need a fully ripe guava fruit. how to grow guava from seed
+You can grow guava tree from seeds also, for that you need a fully ripe guava fruit. how to grow guava tree from seed

 Guava Tree grown from a stem cutting